Image source: iStock/Thinkstock.

 Wells Fargo's president and chief operating officer, Tim Sloan, spoke to analysts at the Bernstein strategic decisions conference last week.
 One of the topics that he covered was Wells Fargo's decision to wade into investment banking.

 Given the regulatory environment, which in many ways penalizes banks with both traditional and investment banking operations, investors would be excused for wondering why the nation's third biggest bank by assets is headed in this direction.
-Here's a brief overview of Sloan's comments that help to answer this question.
+Here's a brief overview of Sloan's comments

 1. Why did Wells Fargo get into investment banking?